m4cbeth/mobile_dice_game/writing/game_design_doc_dice_card_game.md

 # Mobile Dice Game

+# Gameplay
+So far the thought is this:
+	Can use cards to block, summon
+	Dice deck will eventually deal more.
+	They can damage and kill slimes
+	Until reveal that slimes were trying to help
+	Boss fight begins

+Then have to create "second" gameplay loop where:
+	you don't let the slimes die. i.e. don't summon knights when they're on field can use cards to hurry up slimes or drag deck to them.

+# Thoughts

 That's all it's been called so far.
 "Invoke" maybe?
 That's what the button says.
 And that's the goal.
 "Evoke" something lol.